This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do birds travel through power lines?

-Power lines offer a great vantage point, warmth, and safety from ground predators.
+Power lines offer safety from predators.

 What does it mean when a lot of birds are on a power line?